ulsdevteam/upload-media-to-peertube/README.md

   ---------------------------- ----------------------------------------------
   **Google Sheet**             **PeerTube**

   'id'                         This is the PID of the object.
-This will be
-                               appended to the description field as '({id})'.

   'title'                      This is the title displayed of the video.
 It
                                will be truncated to 250 characters within